Treats hot flashes and vaginal problems that are symptoms of menopause.

 - It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you have kidney disease, liver disease, asthma, diabetes, endometriosis, epilepsy, gallbladder disease, migraine headaches, porphyria, lupus, an underactive thyroid, or a history of cancer.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, asthma, diabetes, endometriosis, epilepsy, gallbladder disease, migraine headaches, porphyria, lupus, an underactive thyroid, or a history of cancer.
 Your doctor needs to know about any problems with your heart or blood, such as heart disease, blood clotting problems, or high blood pressure.
-Make sure your doctor knows if you have calcium problems (low or high levels in the blood), high blood cholesterol or a family history of high cholesterol.
+Make sure your doctor knows if you have high or low calcium in the blood, high blood cholesterol, or a family history of high cholesterol.
 Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen.

 - Tell your doctor about any problems with your vagina, such as having an unusually shaped or narrow vagina.
-Tell your doctor if you have other medical conditions that are in the pelvic area.
-This includes problems with your reproductive organs, bladder, or rectum.
+Tell your doctor if you have problems with your reproductive organs, bladder, rectum, or pelvic area.

 Possible Side Effects While Using This Medicine